Picking the right graphic file type

 EPS — Encapsulated Postscript

-Like an AI file, they can contain vector and raster graphics and can be inserted into various programs.
-The most significant difference is you can open EPS' with Adobe Illustrator, Corel Draw, Inkscape or Affinity Designer, making them widely accessible.
-Once again, they are unsuited to use online, which has led to the development of new vector file formats like SVGs.
+Like AI files, EPS files can contain vector and raster graphics and be inserted into various programs.
+The most significant difference is that you can open EPS files with Adobe Illustrator, Corel Draw, Inkscape, or Affinity Designer, making them widely accessible.
+Once again, they are unsuitable for use online, which has led to the development of new vector file formats like SVGs.

 When to use an EPS